cbp-ninja-explicit-scanners-automation/blackduck-mixedCodebase-scan/README.md

-Fake Coffee shop website - forked version
+Fake Coffee shop website - forked version signing

 Has Go server in the Backend with Tailwind CSS and html to handle the Frontend